 Most people think of high blood sugar as a marker primarily for diabetes risk.
 But it’s also relevant for heart disease, cancer, dementia, and other diseases.
 Your blood sugar is a snapshot of your metabolic health, and your metabolic health is synonymous with your overall health.

 Because of this, it pays to keep your blood sugar within healthy ranges.
 Not only will you feel better (energy levels track with blood sugar levels), but you’ll also set yourself up for a longer, healthier life.

-I’ll admit that I’m not perfect here, but if you’ve never measured your blood sugar response to different foods, it’s hard to connect with what I’m saying at a visceral level.
+I’ll admit that I’m not perfect here, but unless you’ve measured your blood sugar response to different foods, it’s hard to connect with what I’m saying at a visceral level.
 You generally can’t feel when your blood sugar shoots past 125.
-It just happens, and your internals pay the price.
+It just happens, and your body pays the price.
 That said, many do notice vision or even hearing issues as rapid increases in blood sugar can negatively affect our eyes, nerves in our ears, and a host of other tissues.

 In this article, I’ll cover why you should care about your blood sugar levels.
-If you already care, good for you—you’re ahead of the game.
-But you’ll still probably pick up something useful.
+If you already care, good for you!
+You’re ahead of the game.
+But I bet you’ll still pick up something useful.

 What Is Blood Sugar?